 If it is misbehaving for the first time, then you can start Killing it.
 Just go to Task manager and find Run time broker.
 Right-click on it and choose ” End Task.”
 Restart your computer after this, and your system should start behaving correctly.

 If above two methods didn’t work for you, then any Universal Metro app is causing app.
 Try updating all the apps so that the new update can solve the problem.
 Try uninstalling any new Metro app which you installed recently.
-Most Windows users done use Metro app, and I think you can easily find any software to replace that Metro app.
+Most Windows users do use Metro app, and I think you can easily find any software to replace that Metro app.

 Microsoft is trying to push Windows 10 to as many people as they can.
 That’s why they are taking the strict steps for update notification.
-With Windows 10 Microsoft introduced P2P system to push the updates files.
-This means that once you download files from Microsofts server, then your system starts Uploading the file to another system on Internet as well as the computers on the same network.
+With Windows 10 Microsoft introduced a P2P system to push the updates files.
+It means that once you download files from Microsofts server, then your system starts Uploading the data to another system on Internet as well as the computers on the same network.
 Many peoples have reported that this feature is the reason why Runtime Broker is using vast resources.

 - Open settings.
 Press Windows + I or search for Settings in Cortana.